 The UAE’s AI Ambitions

 Being an early AI adaptor and innovator, the UAE’s AI sector is among the world’s most advanced.
 The UAE appointed the world’s first AI minister in 2017, created the first dedicated AI research university in 2020, and launched Falcon, a top-rated open-source large language model in 2023.
 In March 2024, the UAE's Artificial Intelligence and Advanced Technology Council launched MGX, a technology investment company with Mubadala and G42 as founding partners.
-In September, MGX, BlackRock and Microsoft announced plans for a $30 billion fund to support the construction of data centers and related energy infrastructure.
-The new Global AI Infrastructure Investment Partnership (GAIIP) aims to enhance AI supply chains and mobilize up to $100 billion in total investment potential.

 The UAE-US AI Partnership